input-output-hk/catalyst-core/book/src/rust/rust_style_guide.md

 If you need unsafe code, put it in its own crate with a safe API.
 And really think hard about whether you **need** unsafe code.
-There are times when you absolutely do need it, but this project cares more about **correcntess** than performance.
+There are times when you absolutely do need it, but this project cares more about **correctness** than performance.

 If you find yourself wanting to use `unsafe`, try the following:
  - if you want to create bindings to a C/C++ library, try first searching on crates.io for a `_sys` crate, or see if there is a pure-Rust implementation
  - if you want to create a cool data structure that requires unsafe:
    - does it really need unsafe?
    - is it a doubly linked list?
 If so, have you got benchmarks that show that a `VecDeque` is insufficient?
 Something something cache-friendly...
    - is there a suitable implementation on crates.io?
    - is this data structure really noticeably better than what we have in `std`?
  - if you want to do a performance optimization (e.g. using `unreachable_unchecked()` to remove a bounds check), encode it in the type system, and put it in a separate crate with a safe API.
 If you can't do that, it's probably an indication that the mental model is also too complicated for a human to keep track of
  - if you want to write a test that makes sure the code does the right thing "even in the presence of UB", just don't